daviderud/SDRPlusPlusUtils/README.md

  # import_FMSuite
 Tool to import in SDRPlusPlus (https://github.com/AlexandreRouma/SDRPlusPlus/) a database of the SDRSharp (https://airspy.com/download/) plugin *FMSuite* (https://www.freqmgrsuite.com/).

-The script is made to import bookmarks in the advanced bookmark manager by Darau Blé (https://github.com/darauble/bookmark_manager).
-However, it is compatible aswell with the standard SDR++ frequency manager module.
+The script is made to import bookmarks in the advanced bookmark manager by Darau Blé (https://github.com/darauble/bookmark_manager; included in my custom version of SDRPlusPlus https://github.com/daviderud/SDRPlusPlus).
+However, the import of the generated json file it is compatible aswell with the standard SDR++ frequency manager module.

-Tested version 2.0 with Python 3.10, SDRPlusPlus 1.1.0 and FMSuite 2.3.
+Tested version 2.0 with Python 3.10 and 3.14, SDRPlusPlus 1.2.0 and FMSuite 2.3.5.
 Bookmarks manager 0.1.7.

 Run the script `import_FMSuite.py` with Python interpreter.